No matter what sort of treatment you choose when your horse injures a tendon or a ligament, the most important treatment will be time.

 The general idea of Dr. Gillis’ program is that there’s a period of rest and medication, to control the inflammation that occurs with tendon and ligament injuries, followed by a period of controlled exercise, which stimulates the tendon to heal in a fashion where it is as strong as possible.
 Serial ultrasound examinations are recommended to check the healing progress of the injured area, although, as I said, it is possible to manage injuries without ultrasound if cost is a concern (mostly, you give the horse more time than you think you need).
 Rehabbing a tendon or ligament injury isn’t a quick or easy process – successful resolution often takes 8 or 9 months.
 But, as it is also said, “All good things come to those who wait!”
 (OK, I know you’re curious.
 That saying at least traces all the way back to the Bible – Lamentations 3:25).

 Dr. Gillis’ rehab program is pretty much self-explanatory, which is why I haven’t really spent any time explaining it.
-If you’re like to read an article by Dr. Gillis, describing her rehabilitation program in detail, CLICK HERE.
+If you’re like to read the initial article by Dr. Gillis, describing her rehabilitation program in detail, CLICK HERE.
 It’s excellent, and time tested.
 Follow her guidelines, or at least a close facsimile thereof, and you’ll give your horse the best chance of making a full recovery from his tendon or ligament injury: no matter what else you choose to do.